TritonSE/linters/README.md

    git commit
    ```

    You can ignore any lint errors or other warnings for now.
-If you get stuck at an interactive prompt, you can use <kbd>Ctrl</kbd><kbd>C</kbd> to cancel the lint check and proceed with the commit.
+If you get stuck at an interactive prompt, you can use <kbd>Ctrl</kbd><kbd>C</kbd> to cancel the lint check, and retry with `git commit --no-verify` to bypass the lint check.

 ### CI Configuration